 You must have noticed that the prices of the best hi-fi amplifiers can easily run into the hundreds of pounds.
 Many audiophiles spare no expense when setting up their home audio system.
 There are different schools of thought as to which is the best type of HiFi power amplifier.

 Suppose you need a solid, reliable integrated amplifier capable of faithfully reproducing sound without any distortion.
 In that case, you can find several solutions at auna, all of which offer excellent value for your money.
 Take a look at our product gallery.
 Read the product descriptions carefully and choose the model that's right for your needs and budget.

 How does a hi-fi amplifier work?

-A stereo amplifier is a box-like device, to which all the devices you use for music playback - CD player, cassette player, receiver or record player - are connected.
-Once read by the different media, the sound signal is transformed into micro-electrical impulses that reach the hi-fi amplifier, creating an enlarged replica of the original smaller signal to be transformed into the electrical impulses power the speakers.
+A stereo amplifier is a box-like device, to which all the devices you use for music playback.
+CD player, cassette player, receiver or record player are connected.
+Once read by the different media, the sound signal is transformed into micro-electrical impulses.
+Those reach the hi-fi amplifier, creating an enlarged replica of the original smaller signal to be transformed into the electrical impulses power the speakers.